Chart Color Schemes

 Fairfield displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation in Fairfield, 43.9% of dwellings were houses while 56.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Fairfield stood at 29.2%, aligning with Melbourne metro's level, with the remaining dwellings either mortgaged (28.5%) or rented (42.2%).
+Fairfield's dwelling structures, as per the latest Census, consisted of 43.9% houses and 56.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Melbourne metro, on the other hand, had 67.9% houses and 32.1% other dwellings.
+Home ownership in Fairfield was 29.2%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (28.5%) or rented (42.2%).
 The median monthly mortgage repayment in Fairfield was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure in Fairfield was recorded at $369, compared to Melbourne metro's $390.
+The median weekly rent figure in Fairfield was $369, compared to Melbourne metro's $390.
 Nationally, Fairfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing